 I’ve studied with two Craniosacral Biodynamics teachers, Ryan Hallford and Roger Gilchrist, and I’ve also taken classes in CranioSacral Therapy from the Upledger Institute.
 I’ve assisted at trainings in both branches of craniosacral bodywork.

 I am Board Certified in Therapeutic Massage and Bodywork.
-Board certification requires a certificant to pass a rigorous exam and a criminal background check and agree to uphold NCBTMB’s Standards of Practice and Code of Ethics.
+Board certification requires a candidate to pass a rigorous exam and a criminal background check and agree to uphold NCBTMB’s Standards of Practice and Code of Ethics.

 I am also a licensed Massage Therapy Instructor in Texas and plan to develop continuing education courses as time permits.
+I’d especially love to pass on my knowledge and skills working with TMJ issues to other massage therapists.

 My healing journey

-Dreamwork, journaling, and connecting to others’ memories of the tragedy were significant aspects of trauma recovery.
+Dreamwork, journaling, therapy, reading, and connecting to others’ memories of the tragedy were significant aspects of my trauma recovery.
+Waking the Tiger was instrumental in understanding that a trauma response was embedded in my body, enabling me to release it in stages over time.

 I also began receiving regular craniosacral bodywork sessions, which made a big difference in my continuing trauma recovery.
 After receiving sessions, I felt like I was more myself: more centered, grounded, and clear, as if somehow my inner essence and well-being were becoming stronger.